WE BUY VINTAGE analog photo booths

 LOOKING TO BUY an analog photobooth?

 We no longer offer analog photobooths for sale.
-We have a backlog of analog work and we’re keeping our to clients waiting on booths.
+We have a backlog of analog work and we’re keeping our promises to clients waiting on booths.
 We’ll re-evaluate whether to sell booths again in the future.

 FILM PRODUCTION SEEKING HERO PROP?